-The iPhone… probably the most hyped gadget of 2007.
-In Belgium we have a law called ‘koppelverkoop’ that prohibits the sale of mobile phones tied to a contract.
-In itself this is a good practice but it also means we won’t see the iPhone here any time soon.
+The iPhone, the most hyped gadget of 2007.
+In Belgium we have a “koppelverkoop” law that prohibits the sale of mobile phones tied to a contract.
+This is good practice, but it also means we won’t see the iPhone any time soon.
 When Orange announced they would sell an unlocked iPhone in France it was too difficult not to drive over there.
-As there may be other Belgian, Dutch, Swiss, Spanish...
-European people interested in how things worked out it seemed best to write down a few importing things to know before you head over there.
-So how to get an unlocked iPhone legally (with 1.1.2 and a European power plug)?
+As there may be other Belgian, Dutch, Swiss, Spanish… Europeans interested in how things worked out it seemed best to write down a few importing things to know before you head over there.
+How to you get an unlocked iPhone legally (with 1.1.2 and a European power plug)?

-First you’ll need an Orange store “close” to you as you'll have to return to the same store once again after you bought the phone.
+First, you’ll need an Orange store “close” to you as you must return to the same store again after buying the phone.

-Take your ID with you and some credit card as it may be difficult to get one with cash, they’ll make a copy of your ID as well.
+Take your ID with you and a credit card as it may be difficult to get one with cash, they’ll make a copy of your ID as well.

-In the store ask for an iPhone (or ‘terminal’ as the French call it) with a ‘Mobicarte’, Orange’s pre-payed card.
-You’ll need a French address to register with Orange, well, we don’t have one.
-Luckily the people in Lille were kind enough to use the store address to register our account.
-Pay €650 (yes, it’s way too expensive, I know) and you should get your iPhone with a French SIM card.
+In the store ask for an iPhone (or “terminal” as the French call it) with a “Mobicarte”, Orange’s pre-paid card.
+You’ll need a French address to register with Orange and, well, we don’t have one.
+Luckily, the people in Lille were kind enough to use the store address to register our account.
+Pay €650 (yes, it’s way too expensive, I know) and you should get an iPhone with a French SIM card.

-Don’t forget to buy an extra Mobicarte from €100 (you’ll get €50 extra for free) as this is how you have to pay the unlock fee.
+Don’t forget to buy an extra Mobicarte for €100 (you’ll get €50 extra) as this is how you must pay the unlock fee.
 That’s it, you can go home now.

 Activate the iPhone with iTunes.
 I had to create a new iTunes account with a French address to get through the activation steps.
 Once done you have a working iPhone!
 Only one problem though, every phone call to your friends will be an extremely expensive international call.

 The letter was disappointing.
-Turns there is no ‘unlock code’ but only a few steps you need to take to unlock your phone.
+Turns out there is no “unlock code” but only a few steps you need to take to unlock your phone.
 Here is a translation of the letter from Orange:

-- Enter you Orange SIM card in the iPhone.
+- Enter your Orange SIM card in the iPhone.

-The following is something a friend of mine found out and so far it seems to work.
-We tried this procedure 3 times with 3 different French iPhones with exactly the same results.
+The following is something a friend of mine found out and so far, it seems to work.
+We tried this procedure 3 times with 3 different French iPhones with the same results.

-The trick is to restore your iPhone with you own SIM card, not the new Orange one.
-Insert you own SIM card in the phone (we all used the Belgian Base SIM) and restore the iPhone as described earlier. iTunes will crash with an ‘unknown error’ message and once recovered you should see the the ‘Congratulations, your iPhone has now been unlocked’ message showing up.
+The trick is to restore your iPhone with your own SIM card, not the new Orange one.
+Insert your own SIM card in the phone (we all used the Belgian Base SIM) and restore the iPhone as described earlier. iTunes will crash with an “unknown error” message and once recovered you should see the “Congratulations, your iPhone has now been unlocked” message showing up.

 You now have an unlock French iPhone!
-One small problem though, you still can’t call anyone (if you live in a country where they don’t sell the iPhone yet).
+One minor problem though, you still can’t call anyone (if you live in a country where they don’t sell the iPhone yet).